VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: Introduction

-In recent years, the capabilities of multimodal image editing models have continuously advanced \cite{wu2025qwenimagetechnicalreport, xu2025lmm4editbenchmarkingevaluatingmultimodal, gao2025seedream30technicalreport, cao2025hunyuanimage30technicalreport,zhang2023addingconditionalcontroltexttoimage, rombach2022highresolutionimagesynthesislatent}.
+In recent years, the capabilities of multimodal image editing models have continuously advanced (\cite{wu2025qwenimagetechnicalreport,xu2025lmm4editbenchmarkingevaluatingmultimodal, gao2025seedream30technicalreport, cao2025hunyuanimage30technicalreport,zhang2023addingconditionalcontroltexttoimage, rombach2022highresolutionimagesynthesislatent,yu2025browseragent,yi2026rpo,yu2026shotfinder,zong2025jtcse}).
 Image editing models allow users to iteratively manipulate image content through natural language, and this simple and intuitive editing paradigm greatly enhances the flexibility and interactivity of visual creation, quickly becoming a core tool in the design field.

-However, one important category is often overlooked in the field of image editing: \textbf{visual document image editing}.
-This task involves modifying text content on input images while preserving the style of both text and background.
-Although some works have explored text-to-visual document generation or the modification of text in visual documents, such as AnyText \cite{tuo2024anytextmultilingualvisualtext}, GlyphControl \cite{yang2024glyphcontrol}, and TextCtrl \cite{zeng2024textctrldiffusionbasedscenetext}, these studies have notable limitations.
-First, the vast majority of research focuses on English text modification, whereas the real challenge in this field lies in modifying non-Latin scripts such as Chinese \cite{tuo2024anytextmultilingualvisualtext, ELI2025111107}.
-Second, current studies mainly address visual document editing in scenarios with a small amount of text, such as posters, while neglecting more complex documents with dense text, such as papers and exams, which are the most challenging to edit.
-Although some benchmarks exist to evaluate the ability of image editing models to modify visual documents \cite{gui2025texteditbenchevaluatingreasoningawaretext, fu2025ocrbenchv2improvedbenchmark, wang2025textatlas5mlargescaledatasetdense}, the lack of research on multilingual and dense-text visual document editing means that there is currently no comprehensive benchmark to assess image editing models’ performance on complex visual documents.
+However, an important category in the field of image editing is often overlooked: complex text-document image editing.
+This task involves modifying the text content in input images while preserving the style of both the text and the background.
+Although some studies have explored text-to-visual document generation or text modification in visual documents, such as AnyText \cite{tuo2024anytextmultilingualvisualtext}, GlyphControl \cite{yang2024glyphcontrol}, and TextCtrl \cite{zeng2024textctrldiffusionbasedscenetext}, these works have significant limitations.
+First, the vast majority of research focuses only on English text modification, whereas a more difficult challenge in this field lies in modifying non-Latin scripts, such as Chinese \cite{tuo2024anytextmultilingualvisualtext, ELI2025111107,wang2025multimodal}.
+Second, existing studies primarily address visual document editing in scenarios with a small amount of text, such as posters, while neglecting dense text complex documents like papers and exams, which are the most challenging to edit.
+Although some benchmarks exist for evaluating image editing models on visual documents (\cite{gui2025texteditbenchevaluatingreasoningawaretext, fu2025ocrbenchv2improvedbenchmark, wang2025textatlas5mlargescaledatasetdense,zong2025tncse,xie2025zeroes,xie2025more}), the lack of research on complex text visual document editing, combined with evaluation metrics that focus on the image level while neglecting textual accuracy, means that there is currently no comprehensive benchmark to assess the performance of image editing models on complex text documents.